emilybstevens/stock-analysis/README.md

     Next i
 ```
-By refactoring the code, the process of looping through the data was simplified, and the total run time was shortened.
+By refactoring the code in this manner, the process of looping through the data was simplified, and the total run time was shortened.
 This will allow the code to run on larger data sets without causing too much strain on the computer or on the client's time.
 ## Summary
-* What are the advantages of refactoring code?
-* What are the disadvantages of refacotring code?
-* What are the advantages of the original VBA script?
-* What are the disadvantages of the original VBA script?
-* What are the advantages of the refactored script?
-* What are the disadvantages of the refacotred script?
+By refactoring the code, the process of running the code can be simplified and the run time reduced.
+Unfortunately, the process of refactoring the code can be difficult and confusing if the coder does not fully understand the parts of the code they've written. </br></br>
+On the other hand, the original script without the refactoring could be considered "easier" to write, since there's less confusion over referencing indexes.
+Still, the original code is slow and puts more strain on the computer, since it has to run through the loop a few times to retrieve all of the necessary data.
+This means that on larger data sets, the non-refactored code would not be the most convenient option for a client to use. </br></br>
+In general, refactoring code would provide a more versatile tool for clients who may not have coding skills or the necessary knowledge to rework the non-refactored code themselves for other data sets.
+When a code is refactored, it can become more efficient and can be scaled to much larger projects without strain.
+This means that in the future, a coder will have significantly less work on their hands if they need to work on different data than originally provided.